 - The KKK

 A perfect counterexample of a grassroots movement would be ANY MOVEMENT BEGUN BY A CORPORATION OR ANY SUBSIDIARY OF A CORPORATION.
-For instance, when worked for Walmart in the early 00’s, they decided to begin (or at least step-up), what they called (and apparently still call) “The Grass Roots Process“.
+For instance, when I worked for Walmart in the early 00’s, they decided to begin (or at least step-up), what they called (and apparently still call) “The Grass Roots Process“.
 The idea behind The Grass Roots Process is that even “the little people” (meaning the hourly employees) can make a difference within the Walmart corporate culture.

-I don’t remember much the video itself, but I do remember that they tried to prove that they respected the ideas of us grunts by giving a bunch of examples of all the awesome ideas hourly employees had come up with in the past.
+I don’t remember much the grassroots training materials, but I do remember that they tried to prove that they respected the ideas of us grunts by giving a bunch of examples of all the awesome ideas hourly employees had come up with in the past.
 Mostly though, these were just depressing things like “Joe in store #2229 came up with the idea to stack the canned goods in his store to create a haunted house for Halloween.
 The children loved it and storewide grocery profits increased by 0.016%!”

 Now if you’ll excuse me, I have some gentle grassroots weeping for the future of humanity to catch up on.